-A capitalized cost is recognized as part of a fixed asset on a company's balance sheet, rather than being charged to expense in the period incurred.
+A capitalized cost is recognized as part of a fixed asset, rather than being charged to expense in the period incurred.
 Capitalization is used when an item is expected to be consumed over a long period of time.
 If a cost is capitalized, it is charged to expense over time through the use of amortization (for intangible assets) or depreciation (for tangible assets).

 A short-term variation on the capitalization concept is to record an expenditure in the prepaid expenses account, which converts the expenditure into an asset.
 The asset is later charged to expense when it is used, usually within a few months.